sleexyz/reloady/README.md

 yarn add --dev reloady
 ```

-Reloady can be initialized anywhere in your code.
+Reloady can be initialized where ever you want.
 Just give it:

-1. an absolute path to a module with a function as a default export
+1. an absolute path to a module that exports a function
 2. an optional argument to call the function with

 Example: